tnscorcoran/rhsso-3scale/README.md

-7 - Test your JWT on JWT.io (optional)
+7 - Test your JWT on https://jwt.io/ (optional)
 ==================================================================================================
 Go to JWT.io
-Paste into the Encoded box on the left the JWT that got inserted into the Bearer token Authorization Header after you selected Use Token.
+Back in jwt.io, paste into the Encoded box on the left the JWT that got inserted into the Bearer token Authorization Header after you selected Use Token.
-On the right, you'll see some payload data representing the user and client.
+On the right, you'll see some decoded payload data representing the user and client.

 Go to Red Hat SSO -> Realm Settings -> Keys
 Copy the Public Key